gardener/gardener/docs/development/new-kubernetes-version.md

 The Kubernetes community release a new minor version roughly every 4 months.
 Please refer to the [official documentation](https://kubernetes.io/releases/release/) about their release cycles for any additional information.

-Shortly before a new release an "umbrella" issue should be opened which is used to collect the required adaptations and to track the work items.
+Shortly before a new release, an "umbrella" issue should be opened which is used to collect the required adaptations and to track the work items.
 For example, [#5102](https://github.com/gardener/gardener/issues/5102) can be used as a template for the issue description.\
 As you can see, the task of supporting a new Kubernetes version also includes the provider extensions maintained in the `gardener` GitHub organization and is not restricted to `gardener/gardener` only.